-The estimation produces a number of interesting results, which we will explain later under the simple assumption that each pair draws a value of q from some distribution.
-If this q is sufficiently high (greater than 1 + i, which was EGP 12 in the experiments), our model predicts that we should observe the good equilibrium (takeup and no defects).
-In the RoSCA design, the frequency of defects should decline with p as it brings p + qabove the threshold of 1 (EGP 10 in the experiments).
-The first major result in our estit statistics in parentheses
+The estimation produces a number of interesting results, which we will explain later t statistics in parentheses under the simple assumption that each pair draws a value of q from some distribution.
+If this q is sufficiently high (greater than 1+i, which was EGP 12 in the experiments), our model predicts that we should observe the good equilibrium (takeup and no defects) under both designs.
+In the RoSCA design, if q is low, the frequency of defects should decline with p as it brings p+q above the threshold of 1 (EGP 10 in the experiments).
+The first major result in our estimation supports this theoretical prediction: The decision whether to opt out or continue depends significantly on the design (higher chance for takeup under RoSCA), but not on the penalty, and the decision whether or not to default conditional on takeup depends on penalty (lower chance of defection under higher penalty) but not on the design.
+For example, for our low-p design, the percentage of opting out in Beheira under the Grameen design (45%) was more than double the same rate for the RoSCA design (21%).
+Then, conditional on takeup, the percentage of defects in Beheira under low-p design is nearly half, and drops precipitously for higher-p designs.